 $204 million is the amount insurers delivered every day in 2015 to beneficiaries of life insurance policies. [read more]

 Families and businesses alike need financial stability and count on life insurers’ products for peace of mind, long-term savings, retirement planning, and guaranteed lifetime income.
-Savings in permanent life insurance and annuities alone represent almost 20 percent of Americans’ long-term savings in this country.
+Savings in permanent life insurance and annuities alone represent more than 16 percent of Americans’ long-term savings in this country.
 Public policy should encourage people, and businesses, to save more, plan for the future, and protect against financial risks—particularly in light of the strains on the public safety net.

 Publications and resources